sgago/thestudyguide/sysdesign/sysdesign.md

 Monolithic architectures, a single large code base with all the business concerns in one code base, are often great for certain companies, teams, and projects.
 It's easy to coordinate changes, run the application, handle inter-process communication well, and lower complexity.
 At least initially.
 It's often recommended to start with a monolith and design with clear domains/boundaries.

 Monoliths struggle to scale in terms of service demands and programmer efficiency.
 Monoliths can become unwieldy if they grow overly large, and this is especially true if entropy is handled poorly.
 New features, understanding code, adding features, and bug fixing can grow to be hard.
-Suddenly, reverting a change becomes very hard and time consuming.
+Suddenly, reverting a change becomes challenging and time consuming.

 Microservices, on the other hand, if used well, can alleviate these pain points while introducing some new ones.
 Note that there's really nothing micro about microservices and the name is a misnomer.
 Microservices are independently managed and deployed services that communicate via APIs or message queues.
 Typically, one team owns the service and can dictate its code, releases, testing, availability, etc. It's also easier on new hires, too.